chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 presence of left-hand side label.
 The presence of any right-hand side label, including `[]`, will likewise cancel grouping for that production.
 Thus, **a single tuple variant is created for each declared group.**

+Note: because the variant group operator is distinguished by a static string, rustlr will choose the lexical (print) form of the operator.
+That is, if you declared `lexterminal Plus +` then the static string will be `"+"` and the AST will be something of the form `BinaryOp("+",_,_)`.
+However, when declaring the variant group either the print name or the grammar name may be used.

 There is also a deprecated `variant-group` directive that does not name a specific nonterminal to associate the grouping with.
 This form